Species Survival Plan

 The “major hen” lays an egg in the nest first, followed by any “minor hens.”
 They each lay up to 12 eggs over a three-week period.
 A hen can lay about 70 eggs each year.

 Each egg weighs up to three pounds and has a thick ivory-colored shell.
 The egg is the equivalent of about 24 chicken eggs.
-Many animals and humans eat the eggs, and the African people use the shells for holding water.
+Many animals and humans eat the eggs, and the native African people use the shells for holding water.

 They turn the eggs regularly and somehow manage to keep the major hen’s eggs in the middle of the nest where they have the best chance for survival.
 Incubation takes 42-48 days.